axibase/atsd/rule-engine/functions.md

 [`add`](object-datetime.md#add-function) |Returns a [`DateTime`](object-datetime.md) object created by adding an interval.
 [`date_format`](functions-date.md#date_format)| Converts Unix time in milliseconds or a [`DateTime`](object-datetime.md) object to a string.
 [`DateFormatter`](functions-date.md#dateformatter)| Creates a formatter object to convert Unix times in milliseconds or [`DateTime`](object-datetime.md) objects to strings.
+[`IntervalFormatter`](functions-date.md#intervalformatter)| Creates a formatter object to convert the interval between two dates to a string.
 [`date_parse`](functions-date.md#date_parse)|  Parses the input string into a [`DateTime`](object-datetime.md) object.
 [`elapsed_minutes`](functions-date.md#elapsed_minutes)|  Calculates the number of minutes between the current and specified time.
 [`elapsedTime`](functions-date.md#elapsedtime)|  Calculates the number of milliseconds between the current and specified time.